Where NOT to Start

 Instead, start with a positive.

-For example, back in the 1988 Olympic games, Greg Louganis hit the back of his head on the diving board in a qualifying round.
-You probably remember seeing countless images of this played over and over and over and over again by the ‘not-so-helpful’ news media.
+For example, back in the 1988 Olympic games (an oldie but a great example!), diving legend Greg Louganis hit the back of his head on the diving board in a qualifying round.
+As you might imagine, countless images of this were played over and over and over and over again by the news media.

 He feared that if he watched it he would create a powerful subconscious, negative, video-clip-in-his-mind undermining all his hard work.